mull-project/mull/README.md

 ## Getting started

-Mull is being developed against OSX.
-Also it is known to work against Linux Ubuntu 16.04 and CentOS 7.
+Mull is being developed and tested against macOS and Linux Ubuntu.
+Also it is known to work against CentOS 7.

+ Currently supported LLVM versions: 3.9, 4.0, 5.0, 6.0.

 [How to run Mull](Docs/HowToRunMull.md)

 ## Notes

-Use `make -f Makefile.macos help` to see the common tasks used by developers.
+Use `make help` to see the common tasks used by developers.

 Use `MullUnitTests` scheme to run the tests.
 Use `mull-driver` scheme to build Mull.